kadena-io/scalableBFT.github.io/azure/index.md

     ```
     az login
     ```
-9. Create a Service Principle in your Azure Active Directory.
+9. Create a Service Principal in your Azure Active Directory.
 This is to use [Azure's Dynamic Inventory](<https://docs.microsoft.com/en-us/azure/ansible/ansible-manage-azure-dynamic-inventories>) with Ansible.
 The User is required to have a directory role of 'Application Administrator' or higher on Azure Active Directory to perform this.
-To retrieve the credentials associated with the Service Principle, run the following command and save its result:
+To retrieve the credentials associated with the Service Principal, run the following command and save its result:

     ```
     az ad sp create-for-rbac --query '{"client_id": appId, "secret": password, "tenant": tenant}'